Nithanim/zeyple/README.md

 Although tested only with [Postfix](http://www.postfix.org/), Zeyple should integrate nicely with any MTA which provides a [filter](http://www.postfix.org/FILTER_README.html "Postfix After-Queue Content Filter")/hook mechanism.
 Please let me know if you experiment with this.

+## Vagrant

+A fully-setup test-environment is available to easily test your modifications.
+[Vagrant](https://www.vagrantup.com/) and a compatible virtualization environment ([VirtualBox](https://www.virtualbox.org/) for example) are required.

+To get started, open a shell in the base directory of this repositoy and type `vagrant up`.It will setup a linux box with everything preconfigured
+(Thunderbird included) so you can start with sending emails right away after the installation has completed.
+However, it needs to download a lot of things and the installation takes quite some time too so let it run for a bit.

+If everything has finished, the only thing you need to do is edit the zeyple.py on your real system.
+Every change is automatically reflected in theguest OS and used by postfix.
+If you need the output of the zeyple.log you can type `vagrant ssh` in the same shell you used to start the OS and then `tail -f /var/log/zeyple.log` as you would on your real machine.

+When you are done with testing you can type `vagrant halt` to shut everything down.
+If you want to delete the test environment you can use
+`vagrant destroy` to delete the box.

 ## Kudos

 Many thanks to [Harry Knitter](http://www.linux-magazine.com/Issues/2013/153/Email-Encryption-with-Zeyple) for his feedback to help make Zeyple bullet-proof.